nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Get ServiceDefinition Interaction ##
-<p>This action is performed by the Encounter Management System (EMS) in order to get a ServiceDefinition from a selected Clinical Decision Support System (CDSS).</p>
+This action is performed by the Encounter Management System (EMS) in order to get a ServiceDefinition from a selected Clinical Decision Support System (CDSS).

 ## Search Request Headers ##
-<p>Provider API search requests support the following HTTP request headers:</p>
+Provider API search requests support the following HTTP request headers:

 | Header               | Value |Conformance |